-Riverbank Grants Funding is a competitive process undertaken in two stages:
+Riverbank funding is a competitive process undertaken in two stages:

 Stage One

-Call for Expressions of Interest (EOIs).
-Project proposals which offer best value for money in addressing foreshore issues and achieving the desired outcomes for the river system will be selected.
+Call for EOIs.
+Project proposals which offer best value and achieve the desired outcomes in addressing foreshore issues across the river system will be selected.
 Funding for successful projects will be conditional at this stage.

 Stage Two